 Jeep Wrangler vs Toyota 4Runner

 After many years and worthy challengers, the Jeep Wrangler is still considered to be one of the premier off-roading vehicles on the market.
-But when stood up against a formidable competitor such as the Toyota 4Runner, how does it fare?
-In this comparison, our team at Chrysler Jeep Dodge Ram 24 will examine the important off-roading and performance specs our customers in the Brockton, Randolph, and Stoughton areas need to know.
-You’ll soon have no doubt which vehicle leads the competition.
+However, when stood up against a formidable competitor such as the Toyota 4Runner, how will it fair?

-The Toyota 4Runner comes with a fair amount of muscle, enough so that it’s capable of a high towing capacity.
+The Toyota 4Runner comes with a fair amount of muscle, enough so that it has a high towing capacity.
 However, it doesn’t contain the many structural and mechanical features that make the Jeep Wrangler such a proficient off-roading vehicle.
 On the contrary, the Toyota 4Runner is likely to incur a lot of wear from off-roading and may even lose traction on some of your rockier excursions.

 Jeep Wrangler vs Toyota 4Runner: Performance

 The 3.6L 24-valve 6-cylinder engine in the Jeep Wrangler is optimized with variable valve timing to ensure that your engine can handle those quick bursts of force required to scale a stony outcrop.
 The 6-speed manual transmission and Command-Trac® shift-on-the-fly 4WD makes it easy to stay in gear, even when the path forward is unpredictable.

 A 160-amp alternator is included to guarantee that your engine runs consistently at peak performance.
 Features like the engine oil cooler and available engine block heater maintain this performance in both extreme heat and cold.
 No matter the weather, your 2020 Jeep Wrangler will work hard and efficiently.